digao-dalpiaz/Dam/README.md

 The main ideia is to drop one TDam in the main form, or main data module.
 The TDam is a container that have all TDamMsg (message dialog).

+To manage messages, just double-click at the TDam component.

 **But how to call the messages?**

-The TDam has a property called DamUnitName.
+The TDam has a property called `DamUnitName`.
 Here you define a unit name to contain all message methods.
-The component will create this unit automatically with the methods based in all created messages (with the same name as the message name).
+When you use the function **Build Unit**, the component will create this unit automatically with the methods based in all created messages (with the same name as the message name).

 So, at any unit, you just add a uses to this unit, and call the message you want by message name.
 If the message has parameters, the method will be declared automatically asking for parameters in an array.

 **Yeah, but if I'am at the same unit that is the TDam and TDamMsg messages, if I call method by message name, the Delphi think I'm reffering the object of message!**

 This is true, and because of that, the component has a object hidden function.
 You only need to name the message starting with `_`.
 So the unit builder will remove this character to name the method and the Delphi will not confuse the two things.

+I recomend you to create all messages named starting with the `_` character.

+If you use the wizard, the name will be automatically start with this character.

+*There is a button on the Dam manager to hide/un-hide all selected messages.*

+> Remember, every time you change the messages, you need to rebuld the unit.
+Just click the button Build Unit to update.

+**OK, but I don't want to use this unit!
+Is there another method?**

+Yes, of course.
+You can call the message by using the functions of TDamMsg object.
+Just use the message object `Run` function.
+In this case I recomend you to not hide the message, so you can call by the object name as is.